 What action should I take?

-If you are not currently being paid via PAYE, we would strongly recommend that you contact your accountant or umbrella company for advice on how the changes are likely to impact you.
-Your accountant is in the best position to understand your particular situation and how the rules will impact you, as well as giving you advice on the cumulative impact of other changes that have been introduced.
+If you are not currently being paid via PAYE, we would strongly recommend that you contact your accountant or umbrella company for advice on how the changes impact you.
+Your accountant is in the best position to understand your particular situation and how the rules affect you, as well as giving you advice on the cumulative impact of other changes that have been introduced.
 These include prohibiting personal service company or umbrella company workers from claiming tax and National Insurance relief on travel and subsistence expenses for an ordinary commute from home to work, and recent dividend payment restrictions.